wpswings/wallet-system-for-woocommerce/README.txt

 == WHAT PREMIUM VERSION OF WOOCOMMERCE WALLET SYSTEM OFFERS == **1.
 Payment Request:** Customers can request funds from other users.
 A request is sent to the other user, who can choose to accept or reject it.
 **2. Auto Withdrawals Through PayPal:** Customers simply submit a request, Upon approval, the funds will automatically be transferred to the customer’s PayPal account.
-**3. Restrict Wallet User:** Restrict WooCommerce wallet users from using any wallet feature individually and apply the same restrictions globally.
+**3. Restrict Wallet User:** Restrict wallet users from using any wallet feature.
 **4. Withdrawal and Transfer Fee:** Our Pro Wallet plugin allows you to set and charge fees for wallet transfers (recharge by customers) and withdrawal requests.
 **5. Negative Wallet Amount Support:** Your users can continue shopping, even if they don’t have enough funds in their wallet.
 The remaining amount will be added as a negative balance
 **6. Refer Via Code:** You can refer customers via a coupon code.
 With that coupon code, they get a discount and you get referral rewards.